 Meditating while lying down helps one to calm down when feeling upset or restless, but can lead to sleep if one is tired.
-So it is better to meditate while sitting, standing, or walking if you're tired and wish to remain alert while meditating.
+So, it is better to meditate while sitting, standing, or walking if you are tired and wish to remain alert while meditating.
 When going to bed at the end of the day, meditating while lying down easily leads to peaceful sleep.

-- Lying down meditation helps to develop continuity of mindfulness and concentration: - Helps cultivate understanding of the mind and body;

-- Helps to reduce excess energy when feeling restless; and - Helps one to relax.
+- Lying down meditation helps to develop continuity of mindfulness and concentration; - Helps cultivate understanding of the mind and body; - Helps to reduce excess energy when feeling restless; and - Helps one to relax.

 - Take three deep, slow breaths and relax.
 Then, breathe as naturally as possible, without controlling the breath.
 Leave the breath in the background and focus on the entire body. - Keep the eyes open and be aware of the whole body from the top of the head to the toes.
 Starting from the head, observe any part of the body where tension is felt.
 Be aware of the eyes, ears, mouth, neck, shoulders, chest, abdomen, back, hips, knees, ankles, and toes.
-Sweeping attention across the body helps to increase awareness of various parts of the body. - Release any tension. - Rest awareness on the points of whole body that touch that on which you're lying.
-Mindfully note "lying down" and be aware of sensations in the areas touching the surface.
-Is there hardness or softness? - When delight or joy arises, mentally note it. - When thinking, or feeling pain, sleepiness and dullness, mindfully observe these mind states and sensations. - What is the emotional background as you observe the body-mind in a lying down posture? - Settle your attention in the present moment.
+Sweeping attention across the body helps to increase awareness of various parts of the body.